cap-js/docs/guides/using-services.md

 ##### Integrate

 The user picks a supplier from the list.
-That list is coming [from the remote system and exposed by the CAP application](#expose-remote-services).
+That list is coming [from the remote system and is exposed by the CAP application](#expose-remote-services).
 Then the user does a risk assessment.
 Additional supplier data, like name and blocked status, should be displayed on the UI as well, by [integrating the remote supplier service into the local risk service](#integrate-remote-into-local-services).

 ##### Extend